jessepav/lacygoill-wiki-backup/awk/sed.md

 ---

-In Vim (like in  awk) you can include a closing square  bracket inside a bracket expression by escaping it with a backslash: bracket expression
+In Vim (like in  awk) you can include a closing square  bracket inside a bracket expression *anywhere* by escaping it with a backslash:

     [a\]1]